alok/LeanTool/README.md

 ## Files

 - `leantool.py` Python library.
+Simply import the file and call `interactive_lean_check` to invoke the feedback loop.
+Currently used by [FormalizeWithTest](https://github.com/GasStationManager/FormalizeWithTest) autoformalization project.
-- `cli_chat.py` command line chat interface
+- `cli_chat.py` command line chat interface.
-- `app.py` Streamlit chat interface
+- `app.py` Streamlit chat interface.
-- `lean-api-server-flask.py` OpenAI API compatible proxy server
+- `lean-api-server-flask.py` OpenAI API compatible proxy server.
+Can be plugged into any application that takes a OpenAI API model with custom base URL.
+Has been tested to work with [OpenWebUI](https://openwebui.com/), a fully featured chat interface, and [Continue](https://www.continue.dev/), a VS Code plugin coding assistant.